jeff4/bionotes/_comp/comp-notes.md

 ```

 * The directory structure has changed as of AP5.
 Now, blog posts are located within `HOME/src/data/blog/`.
 Experimental deletion of blog posts works fine

+***

+4/04/2025
+* Now there are problems with `/astro2`.
+Something's really wrong with the code on those pages, need to debug.